2017-2018 Excellence in Teaching Award Winners

 Ron Cheung, Professor of Economics

 Ron Cheung conducts research in local public finance and urban economics.
 He is particularly interested in how the growing trend of homeowners associations has affected municipal budgets, local governance, and property values.
 In other research, he has explored property tax limitations, local elections, land use regulation and housing markets.
-He has published in journals such as the Journal of Urban Economics, Regional Science & Urban Economics, and the National Tax Journal.
+He has published in the Journal of Urban Economics, Regional Science & Urban Economics, and the National Tax Journal.
 He teaches classes in public economics and urban economics, principles of economics and intermediate microeconomics, and a seminar on housing.

 “Teaching at Oberlin is a particularly rewarding experience because I feel students are as invested in learning as I am in teaching.
 This means that I constantly have to think about how to make my lectures more relevant, applied, and engaging.
 It’s a challenge to myself that I look forward to with every class that I teach.”